 Often, a health care provider will suspect spondylolysis after an evaluation that includes a complete medical history and physical examination.
 An X-ray of the lower back can show any fractured vertebra and confirm the diagnosis.

 A computed tomography (CT) or magnetic resonance imaging (MRI) scan might be needed to detect very small fractures.
 A CT or MRI scan may also be used to rule out other conditions that might be contributing to the pain, such as a herniated (bulging) disc or pinched nerve.

 Initial treatment for spondylolysis is always conservative, and is aimed at reducing pain, permitting the fracture to heal, and returning the person to normal function.
 The affected person should take a break from sports and other activities until the pain subsides.
 An over-the-counter nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Motrin®), may be recommended to help reduce pain and inflammation (irritation and swelling).
 Stronger medications may be prescribed if the NSAIDs do not provide relief.
 A program of exercise and/or physical therapy will help increase pain-free movement, and improve flexibility and muscle strength.

 In more severe cases of spondylolysis, a brace or back support might be used to help stabilize the lower back as the fracture heals.
-Epidural steroid injections, in which medication is placed directly in the space surrounding the spine, may also help reduce inflammation and ease pain.
+Steroid injections (facet joint injections or medial branch/dorsal rami injections may be used more commonly than epidural injections for this problem)may also help reduce inflammation and ease pain.